ui5-community/wdi5/docs/usage.md

 wdi5.getLogger().log("any", "number", "of", "log", "parts")
 ```

-The log level is set by the either in `wdio.conf.js` via `wdi5.logLevel` or
+The log level is either set in `wdio.conf.js` via `wdi5.logLevel` or
 by `wdi5.getLogger().setLoglevel(level = {string} "error"| "verbose" | "silent")`

 The 'tag' is an optional parameter and when passed will display logs on the console log with a prefix as follows: